Frequenty asked questions (FAQ)

 Yes.
 We offer long distance exam, which means that the students do not have to come to Prague to write the exam.
 It consists of an essay in English on a given economic topic - 2200 words (it comprises generally the level of the bachelor study at the University of Economics, Prague) and a motivation letter of one page of the text.

-Dormitory accommodation, if desired, is an additional cca 550 € (EUR) for one semester.
+Dormitory accommodation, if desired, is an additional cca 150 - 200 € (EUR)/month - differ from the location.

 The University of Economics, Prague, does not provide any student grant.
 Students could apply for other grants, e.g. at the Visegrad Fund http://www.visegradfund.org/ .